M-Media-Group/le-chat/docs/src/content/docs/messages.md

 ```

 ## Deleting messages
-Le Chat uses an overwrite-strategy on delete, which means that when you delete a message, it will not be permanently removed from the database, but the content of the message will be set to `null`.
+Le Chat uses non-reversible overwrite on delete - the message will not be permanently removed from the database, but the content of the message will be set to `null`.
 This allows you to show people that a message was deleted and keep it for auditing, but remove its content.
 To do this, Le Chat uses the `OverwriteDeletes` trait, which is a partial override of the default `SoftDeletes` trait.
 You can delete messages just as you would any other soft-deleted model:

 ```php
 $message->delete();